Josesx506/Odin_Project_FS/07_Node/Docs/02_express_intro.md

 ### Middleware
 We can access middleware or create middleware for different things in an express server.
+A list of express [middleware methods](https://expressjs.com/en/api.html#express.methods).
 Middleware is used for different things like
 - Authentication
 - Logging
 - Modularity etc.